-The Government of Canada’s Home Buyers’ Plan (HBP) allows you to withdraw up to $25,000 per person (to a max of $50,000 combined) from your registered retirement savings plan (RRSP) tax-free to buy or build a home if you qualify as a first-time homeowner.
+The Government of Canada’s Home Buyers’ Plan (HBP) allows you to withdraw up to $35,000 per person from your registered retirement savings plan (RRSP) tax-free to buy or build a home if you qualify as a first-time homeowner.
 It’s like giving yourself an interest-free loan.
 You’ll have to repay this amount back to your RRSPs within 15 years, and there are some other conditions.
 Check out Canada Revenue Agency’s Home Buyers’ Plan for more details.
 And if you don’t have retirement savings, now may be a good time to start thinking about that too.

 3. Liquidate to accumulate

 Do you have stocks, bonds, or mutual funds that you could sell?
 Talk to your tax professional first to make sure you won’t have to pay more tax than you need to, but selling investments may be a good way to get your hands on down payment cash.

 4. The life-changing magic of selling your stuff